cmoesgaard/curl/tests/FILEFORMAT.md

 - `wakeup`
 - `win32`

-as well as each protocol that curl supports.
+as well as each protocol that carl supports.
 A protocol only needs to be specified if it is different from the server (useful when the server is `none`).